learn2therm/PairProphet/docs/component_docs.md

 **Use case**:

-        User has copy of learn2therm database file and generates data for FAFSA.
+        User has copy of learn2therm database file and generates data for pairpro.

 **Test**:

-        Test that connection and queries to new FAFSA database are correct.
+        Test that connection and queries to new pairpro database are correct.
 Test connection to old tables as well as new within connection object.

 ### **Subcomponent 2**: